Robot Programming and Design Resources

 Once you have completed the Training Missions move onto the Challenges.
 Explore the remainder of the sections on the NXT Tutorial website.
 There is an "advanced" tab that is worth looking at, and could be beneficial if you are looking for a challenge.
 For further information on the NXT you can go to Mindstorms website for some neat information.

-After completing these sessions your team should be ready to design and develop your own software to compete in the Acadia Robot Programming Competitions.
+After completing these sessions your team should be ready to design and develop your own programs to compete in the Acadia Robot Programming Competitions.